 All personal information collected by the Academy will be retained as part of a database, which will be securely monitored and maintained by the Academy or an approved host, which to the best of our knowledge is based in Australia.
 If the Academy stores personal information with a “cloud” service provider, the provider may be situated outside Australia.
 Subject to paragraph 1.7, the data will not be made available to a third party, unless it is legally required and verified, without the authority of the individual who provided the personal information.

 The Academy will take all reasonable steps to protect the security of the personal information that it holds.
 This includes appropriate measures to protect electronic materials and materials stored and generated in hard copy.
 Where information held by the Academy is no longer required to be held, and the retention is not required by law, then the Academy will de-identify or destroy such personal information by a secure means.

-However, if you have reason to believe that your interaction with us is no longer secure (for example, if you feel that your online account has been compromised) please contact our Privacy Officer by phone: 03 9864 0900, fax: 03 9864 0930 or email email@example.com or write to us at The Privacy Officer, Australian Academy of Technology and Engineering, GPO Box 4055, Melbourne VIC 3001.
+However, if you have reason to believe that your interaction with us is no longer secure (for example, if you feel that your online account has been compromised) please contact our Privacy Officer (the Director, Business and Operations) by phone: 02 6285 3240 or email email@example.com or write to us at The Privacy Officer, Australian Academy of Technology and Engineering, Level 2, 28 National Circuit Forrest ACT 2603.

 Please note some third-party platforms that you might use to engage with us (for example, LinkedIn, Twitter, Mailchimp or SecurePay) are not under our control.
 If you have concerns about using these platforms, we encourage you to carefully consider their terms and conditions and other relevant policies.